Becksteinlab/imdclient/docs/source/protocol_v3.rst

 Resume
 ^^^^^^

-Sent from the receiver to the simulation engine any time after the :ref:`session-info` has been sent to request that the simulation resumes execution if it is in a paused state.
-Like :ref:`pause`, resume is idempotent.
+Sent from the receiver to the simulation engine any time after the :ref:`session info packet <session-info>` has been sent to request that the simulation resumes execution if it is in a paused state.
+Like :ref:`pause <pause>`, resume is idempotent.

 .. code-block:: none